 CBI carries out searches at residence of former J&K minister, Lal Singh

-New Delhi, Sep 15: The Central Bureau of Investigation has filed a case against the education trust run by former Jammu and Kashmir minister, Lal Singh's family.
+New Delhi, Sep 15: The Central Bureau of Investigation (CBI) has filed a case against the education trust run by former Jammu and Kashmir minister, Lal Singh's family.

 The CBI also carried out searches at 9 places, including at the residence of Singh.
 It may be recalled in June, the CBI had registered a Preliminary Enquiry to probe allegations of land grabbing and corruption by an educational trust run by ex-Jammu and Kashmir minister Choudhary Lal Singh, who had quit BJP following a row over the rape and murder of an 8-year-old girl in Kathua.